Sign In Forgot Password

 Shavuot

-The Ten Commandments, Revelation -- receiving the Law -- at Sinai, having an all-night study session, reading from the Book of Ruth, eating dairy foods, King David, papercutting...many traditions are associated with this third of the traditonal pilgrimage holidays.
+The Ten Commandments/Utterances or Aseret HaDibrot, the conclusion of the Omer, the first harvests and cycles of the earth, the nature of Revelation, having an all-night study session, reading from the Book of Ruth, eating dairy foods ...many traditions are associated with this third of the traditional pilgrimage holidays.

 For a quick guide, click here.